Simple Machines Hosting: Compare Hosting

 What does self-hosted mean?
 I don’t have to run a server myself, do I?

 Self-hosted websites do not require you to personally own a server and manage it to host your site.
 Instead, self-hosted simply means that hosting is not provided directly by the development team that created Simple Machines Forums.
 In order to use a self-hosted message board and forum system like Simple Machines, you will need to contract a hosting provider before building your website.

 Do I need managed hosting in order to use Simple Machines as my forum platform?

 The answer to this question depends on your answer to the question, "How much responsibility are you willing to accept for the maintenance of your website?"
 The more complex your forum and message board becomes with plugins, themes and additional features, the greater your need will be for professionally managed website hosting.
 Shared hosting often comes with some managed services included.
 If you have a dedicated hosting solution, however, managed services are likely required as part of your agreement.
 This is the case with any self-hosted platform for forums and message boards — not just a Simple Machines Forum installation.

 How does Simple Machines compare to phpBB as a forum platform?

-Both of these forum platforms are open source and free to use.
+Both of these forum platforms are open-source and free to use.
 That said, their licenses are very different.
 With Simple Machines, you don't have access to the codebase to make improvements or modifications.
-With phpBB, you can have access to the code, as it is published under a 'GNU General Public License'.
-Because of this availability, you are far more likely to find custom themes and plugins to integrate into a phpBB forum than you are to find similar mods for phpBB.
+With phpBB, you can have access to the code, as it is published under a "GNU General Public License."
+Because of this availability, you are far more likely to find custom themes and plugins to integrate into a phpBB forum than you are to find similar mods for Simple Machines Forum.
 Depending on how unique you want your forum installation to be, you may want to select one service over the other.